JingzhengQin/food_truck/README.md

 Food Truck Finder
 =================

-This project allow users to search food trucks nears a given address.
+This project allow users to search food trucks nears a address within given distance.
+Users can also see real-time traffic of food trucks.

 Food trucks can be moving to different places during different hours.
 So updating user with latest food truck information in real-time is also important.
 So this project also provide APIs for food truck owners to update their current location to users in real-time.
 However, updating food truck location can be expensive because of index update, especially when we want to provide users food truck near real-time (no delay/very small delay) location.
 To acheive this goal, I added a cache layer which only updates index when a food truck has moved more than a configuarable distance.
 I think it's unnessary to update index for every meter movement because when user will get a range anyway when they query food trucks near a specific location.
 All Get/Set operations will talk to cache first so that user can see trucks are moving in real-time and we reduced get/set/indexing pressure to db without delaying the latest location infomation.
 Load test results shows that we can support ~50% more rps with ~30% less cpu usage on a 4 cores Xeon 3.0GHz 64-bit ubuntu machine.
 Latency is about the same because most of cost is on networking.

 The Food Truck Finder project is currently hosting at AWS EC2: [foodtruck.qinjingzheng.com](http://foodtruck.qinjingzheng.com).
 You can also find the source code at [JingzhengQin's github](https://github.com/JingzhengQin/food_truck)

-This project is a full stack project which contains following parts:
+#####This project is a full stack project which contains following parts:

-  a) UI: I uses [Backbone](http://backbonejs.org/) as base framework. google map as basic platform to display food trucks and map operations; some bootstrap css.
+  1. UI: I uses [Backbone](http://backbonejs.org/) as base framework. google map as basic platform to display food trucks and map operations; some bootstrap css.
 I'm using Backbone in this project because it's light weight, has clean MVC, many libaries/tools support from the community.

-  b) Backend I uses [expreses](http://expressjs.com/) to provide RESTful APIs to operate truck and refresh trucks data in bulk.
+  2. Backend I uses [expreses](http://expressjs.com/) to provide RESTful APIs to operate truck and refresh trucks data in bulk.
 I select node because we automatically gain benifits from async, this is important for web service performance; and I can reuse javascript components everywhere.

-  c) I selected MongoDB for data storage because it supports a sample way for geo indexing; data can be store in json format; and flexible query commands, and it's fast! truck_data_offline contains node scripts to sanitize/enrich raw data. some data is missing location information, use google map api to fill the column via address.
+  3. I selected MongoDB for data storage because it supports a sample way for geo indexing; data can be store in json format; and flexible query commands, and it's fast! truck_data_offline contains node scripts to sanitize/enrich raw data. some data is missing location information, use google map api to fill the column via address.

-  d) [mocha](https://github.com/mochajs/mocha), [should](https://www.npmjs.com/package/should), [supertest](https://github.com/visionmedia/supertest) for API integration test.
+  4. [mocha](https://github.com/mochajs/mocha), [should](https://www.npmjs.com/package/should), [supertest](https://github.com/visionmedia/supertest) for API integration test.

 The major consideration for above tech stack is light weight, high performance, and great support from community.
 Light weight can reduce a lot development pain like configuration, deployments, etc. and the overrall structure is simple and easy to extend.
 High performance is always important for large scale real-time web service.
 And I think community support is another way of reusability, we should always avoid doing duplicated works when it's possible beacuse development time also has big impacts to business.